shillpi/kubernetes/README.md

 > kubectl get pods --all-namespaces

 List all pods in the namespace, with more details:
 > kubectl get pods -o wide

+List all pods in the namespace, including uninitialized ones:
+> kubectl get pods --include-uninitialized

 List all services in the namespace:
 > kubectl get services